chrisamador/unity-house/docs/implementation-plan.md

 **Deliverable**: A working authentication system with:
 - Functional sign-in and sign-up screens
 - Form validation for auth inputs
-- Clerk authentication integrated with the frontend
+- WorkOS authentication integrated with the frontend
 - Protected routes that require authentication
 - Automatic user creation in Convex on first sign-in
 - Complete authentication flow from signup to accessing protected content